genesiscommunitysuccess/docs/docs/03_server-modules/05_access-control/05_sso_authentication.md

 To enable SSO, you will need to configure it in your application's **-auth-preferences.kts** file.

 These following options are available from within the `security` function.
-For a more detailed look at the **auth-preferences.kts** file, visit the [Login Authentication section](/server-modules/access-control/login-authentication/).
+For a more detailed look at the **auth-preferences.kts** file, visit the [Password Authentication section](/server-modules/access-control/password-authentication/).

 ### sso
 The `sso` function allows you to configure and enable SSO options.
 It has the following variables to set:

 * `enabled` is a boolean value that defines whether the SSO functionality is enabled.
 Default: true when the `sso` function is invoked, otherwise false.
 * `newUserMode` defines behaviour for processing users the first time they log in with SSO.
 This can take the values of `NewUserMode.REJECT`, `NewUserMode.CREATE_ENABLED`, `NewUserMode.CREATE_DISABLED`.
 Default `NewUserMode.REJECT`.
   * In the case of `NewUserMode.REJECT`, when a user logs in for the first time with SSO, if they do not already have a user account, they are rejected.